 Each Chaplain has to apply for this important job and is accepted by the Headteacher and the retiring Chaplaincy team.
-The pupils are selected when they reach the summer term of Year 4 and shadow the exisiting members and learn how to be a member of the team and the responisbilities that come with the role.
+The pupils are selected when they reach the summer term of Year 4 and shadow the existing members and learn how to be a member of the team and the responsibilities that come with the role.

 Our Pupil Chaplains are easily identified in school by their special Chaplain badge.
 Our Pupil Chaplains work hard to promote our Catholic faith in school but they are also a wonderful link between the school and our parish.

 “In Sanctus we do many jobs such as, reading in Mass, hosting competitions, handing out the Wednesday Word, checking and cleaning the Oratory and checking class RE altars and displays.
 There are only six of us in SANCTUS but we get the job done quick.
 I feel very honoured to be a part of SANCTUS and I really enjoy it.”

 “SANCTUS is a religious group formed by Mrs McClumpha.
 We meet every Thursday lunch time to do our jobs together.”

 “As part of SANCTUS we assist with charities.
 Our first charity was the Poppy Appeal.
 We really enjoyed selling the items to raise money and the generosity from children and parents was greatly appreciated.”

 Our chaplaincy group goes by the name of Sanctus.
 The roles and responsibilities of our SANCTUS team.

 Wednesday Word- The groups take this to each class every week and share the gospel with the children.